A Long-extended Party

 Should have the Traits Silvan.
 Scout.

-ALeP’s note: The Scout trait was added when this card was reprinted in the Elves of Lórien starter deck.
+ALeP’s Note: The Scout trait was added when this card was reprinted in the Elves of Lórien starter deck.

 The Lost Realm Expansion [TLR]

-The Lost Realm Rules Sheet – Encounter keyword [added 2023-04-14]
+The Lost Realm Rules Sheet [added 2023-04-14]

 The Encounter keyword for player cards that is presented in the new Angmar Awakened Hero Expansion works slightly differently than the old version that appeared for the first time in The Lost Realm deluxe expansion.
 The new version of the keyword allows each player to set aside up to 3 copies of each player card with the Encounter keyword, as opposed to before, when each player could only set aside 3 player cards with the Encounter keyword in total (be it 3 copies of a single card, a single copy of 3 different cards or anything in between).
-So, with the new version of the Encounter keyword, a player with a full collection (at the moment we are writing this) can set aside at the start of a game 3 copies of Ranger of the North [TLR 15/AAHE 22], 3 copies of Wind from the Sea [H 144], 3 copies of Eagle of the North [EM 35] and 3 copies of Tom Bombadil [VoM 10].
+So, with the new version of the Encounter keyword, a player with a full collection (at the moment we are writing this) can set aside at the start of a game 3 copies of Ranger of the North [TLR 15/AAHE 22], 3 copies of Wind from the Sea [TH 144], 3 copies of Eagle of the North [EM 35] and 3 copies of Tom Bombadil [TVoM 10].

-Dream-Chaser Expansion [DC]
+The Dream-Chaser Expansion [TDC]

-Déorwine [DC 60]
+Déorwine [TDC 60]

-Should read: While Déorwine is defending, he gains: Action: Response: While Déorwine is defending, Spend 1 [leadership] resource to cancel a shadow effect dealt to the attacking enemy just triggered.
+Should read: “While Déorwine is defending, he gains: “Action: Response: While Déorwine is defending, Spend 1 [leadership] resource to cancel a shadow effect dealt to the attacking enemy just triggered.
 Any player may trigger this action response.”

-ALeP’s note: This erratum was added when the card was reprinted in The Dream-chaser Hero Expansion, to make it actually work as intended.
-The previous wording was problematic since it was an Action instead of a Response, as is usual for this kind of effects, and it was unclear when it could actually be triggered.
+ALeP’s Note: This erratum was added when the card was reprinted in The Dream-chaser Hero Expansion, to make it actually work as intended.
+The previous wording was problematic since it was an Action instead of a Response, as is usual for this kind of effect, and it was unclear when it could actually be triggered.
 Caleb Grace had already clarified in the past the intent for this card and now the wording clearly reflects that intent.

-Ered Luin Miner [DC 66]
+Ered Luin Miner [TDC 66]

 Should read: “Response: After Ered Luin Miner is discarded from the top of your deck, put it into play under your control.”

-Windfola [DC 116]
+Windfola [TDC 116]

 Should read: “Response: After attached character is removed from the quest, exhaust Windfola to commit attached hero that character to the quest.”

-The Haradrim Expansion [H]
+The Haradrim Expansion [TH]

-Dwarf Pipe [H 7]
+Dwarf Pipe [TH 7]

 Should read: “Response: After a card is discarded from the top of your deck, exhaust Dwarf Pipe to place that card on the bottom of your deck.”

-Quickbeam [H 135] [added 2023-04-14]
+Quickbeam [TH 135] [added 2023-04-14]

 Should have the uniqueness symbol before the card name.